linuxserver-archive/docker-plexemail/README.md

 ## Setting up the application

 * Edit the config.conf in the /config folder.
-* Update the /cron/crontab as necessary.
+* Update the /config/cron/plexemail as necessary, restart the container for any changes to take effect.

 * See project GIT for more information on configuration: https://github.com/jakewaldron/PlexEmail

 ## Info